sirbuigor88/sirbuigor88/README.md

 However, I understand that becoming a successful Java programmer requires more than just individual effort.
 I believe that finding the right company and mentor is crucial to my development as a programmer.
 I am eager to join a team of experienced professionals who can provide guidance and support as I grow in my role.

 As a team player, I value communication and collaboration, and I am always looking for ways to contribute to the success of my team.
 I am excited to work alongside others in the field and learn from their expertise.
+I believe that working in a team is essential to achieving success, and I am eager to be part of a team where we can all work together and support each other.

+Currently, I am expanding my skills with Spring Core.
+I am learning how to build web applications using the Spring framework and how to use Spring to manage dependencies and integrate with other technologies.
+I believe that this will help me become an even better Java programmer and contribute more to the success of my team.

 Overall, I am seeking a company and a mentor who can provide me with the opportunity to apply my skills, learn and grow as a Java programmer, and contribute to the success of the organization.
 I am eager to take on new challenges and make a positive impact on the team.